pranabesh-pal/Multi-Outlet-Retail-Sales-Analytics-Dashboard/README.md

-# Multi-Outlet Retail Sales Analytics Dashboard
+# Multi-Outlet Grocery Sales Analytics Dashboard

 This project analyzes sales data from a fictional multi-outlet retail company operating in the **grocery and FMCG sector**.
 The organization sells a wide range of everyday consumer items such as fruits, vegetables, household goods, snack foods, and beverages across different outlet types and locations.